eCommerce SEO, Tutorials, Website Design,

 - Possibility to use “More Tag” in full content field

 - Automatically Meta Data generation for post

 - Ability to duplicate post and category

-- Ability to schedule posts with future date release with notification via email
+- Ability to schedule posts with notification via email

 - Auto Generate Multi language URL slug From Title when adding new Post, Category or Tag

 : Tags block with ability to use MT-Cumulus, a tool which displays your posts’ tags using a Flash movie that rotates them in 3D

 - Archives widget

 : Sidebar and content block optimization

 : Ability to display all posts as well as posts from a certain category in widget